marcelomansur/Teste-Base-Mandic-MarceloMansur/README.md

 ## TODO

-Para fins de melhorias, existem tarefas a serem implementadas no projeto:
+Some improvements are needed to this project:
-- [ ] Criar script para encriptar credenciais AWS, usando ansible-vault
+- [ ] Encrypt AWS credentials, using ansible-vault
-- [ ] Melhorar idempotencia do playbook
+- [ ] Improve the playbook idempotence
-- [ ] Criar pipeline CI com testes automatizados (molecule)
+- [ ] Create a CI pipeline with molecule tests
-- [ ] Criar playbook para limpar o ambiente provisionado (ou usar Terraform para provisionamento)
+- [ ] Create a playbook to clean the provision